sirgallo/mari/Readme.md

 Transforms can be created for read operations to transform results before being returned to the user.
 This can be useful for situations where data pre-processing is required.

+The `NodePoolSize` option is used for defining the total number of internal/leaf nodes to be pre-allocated and recycled.
+The use of the nodepool helps to reduce the load on the garbage collector and allows for nodes to be reused instead of destroyed after use.

 This project is an exploration of memory mapped files and taking a different approach to storing and retrieving data within a database.